 The country that offers the biggest reward for an Olympic gold medal is Singapore.
-Any Singaporean who is able to win gold will be $800,000 richer.
-This, however, won’t happen in Sochi because there are no Singaporeans competing in the 2014 winter Olympic games.
-Malaysia offers a gold bar worth $600,000 for a gold medal, but like Singapore, doesn’t have any athletes competing in the Sochi winter games.
+Any Singaporean who is able to win gold will be $1,000,000 richer.
+There are 25 athletes from Singapore competing in the Tokyo Olmpics.

-There are plenty of other countries that offer six figures to there athletes for being on top of the podium.
-Latvia offers $192,000 for a gold medal with and Russia, France the USA all pay five figure bonuses for medals.
+There are plenty of other countries that offer six figures to their athletes for being on top of the podium.
+Hungary offers $125,000 for a gold medal with and Russia, France the USA all pay five figure bonuses for medals.

 The Bottom Of The List

 By comparison, the bonuses offered by Canada and Australia are downright stingy.
 A gold medal for a Canadian athlete will mean a $15,000 bonus, while a silver will bring in $11,000 and a bronze will net $8,000.